OpenTreeOfLife/hackathon/README.md

 To begin, create a GitHub account and sign in.
 Then, click the [Issues](https://github.com/OpenTreeOfLife/hackathon/issues) link on the right sidebar to browse the current list of issues.
 From here, you can:
 * comment on existing ideas, if you find something interesting, have questions or suggestions.
 You can "tag" another GitHub user by including @username in the comment, or you can reference another issue by using #.
-* add a new issue by clicking the friendly greed "New Issue" button.
+* add a new issue by clicking the friendly green "New Issue" button.
 Add a short, descriptive title and a longer description.
 Again, you can tag users or other issues in the description.